Chapter 8.24

 B. Reinstatement of the alarm user, by written approval from the chief, shall nullify the previous five alarms and shall initiate a new 12-month period for purposes of calculating the number of false alarms pursuant to this chapter.

-C. Unless there has been written approval by the chief reinstating the alarm user, the alarm administrator shall notify the alarm user upon the occurrence of the sixth false alarm by certified mail of the suspension of police response.
+C. Unless there has been written approval by the chief to reinstate the alarm user, the police department shall notify the alarm user upon the occurrence of the sixth false alarm by certified mail or personal service of the suspension of police response.
 The suspension of police response to an alarm user shall begin 10 days after the date of the written notification.

-D. For purposes of this section, under a master alarm permit, each individual apartment unit will be considered a separate alarm site.
+D. For purposes of this section, each individual apartment unit will be considered a separate alarm site.

 8.24.130 Tampering prohibited.

-Any person who willfully and without cause tampers with, cuts, breaks, defaces, or activates any alarm (including auxiliary alarm devices, wires, or wire supports or appurtenances thereto) being monitored by or on behalf of the department, or who intentionally transmits an alarm knowing no emergency exists, shall be deemed to have committed an infraction.
+Any person who willfully and without cause tampers with, cuts, breaks, defaces, or activates any alarm (including auxiliary alarm devices, wires, or wire supports or appurtenances thereto) being monitored by or on behalf of the city, or who intentionally transmits or activates an alarm knowing no emergency exists, shall be deemed to have committed an infraction.
 The provisions of this section shall not apply to:

 A. Employees of the department engaged in their official duties;

-B. Any competent representative of a manufacturer of alarm equipment who, with the consent and knowledge of the chief, is modifying, adjusting, altering, repairing, or replacing the alarm system or any of its component equipment; or
+B. Any competent representative of a manufacturer of alarm equipment who, with the consent and knowledge of the department which would respond to the alarm activation, is modifying, adjusting, altering, repairing, or replacing the alarm system or any of its component equipment; or

-C. Any competent insurance rating engineer who is testing the alarm in discharge of his duties and with the consent and knowledge of the chief.
+C. Any competent insurance rating engineer who is testing the alarm in discharge of his duties and with the consent and knowledge of the department which would respond to the alarm activation.
 [Ord.
+1112B § 1, 2025; Ord.
 655B, 1999.]

 8.24.140 Appeals process.

-A. Any alarm user subject to the imposition of a fee or order of suspension of police response may appeal under the terms of this chapter within 14 days from the issue date of the written notification from the alarm administrator.
+A. Any alarm user subject to the imposition of a fee or order of suspension of police response may appeal under the terms of this chapter within 14 days of the issue date of the written notification from the department which would respond to the alarm activation.

-B. The filing of a request for an appeal with the chief will stay the fee or suspension of police response until a decision is made on the appeal.
+B. The filing of a request for an appeal with the police or fire chief will stay the fee or suspension of police response until a decision is made on the appeal.

 C. Appeals must contain the following information: